The Literary Salon with Thaddeus Thomas

 Read more

-10 months ago · 6 likes · 5 comments · Parker Settecase
+a year ago · 6 likes · 5 comments · Parker Settecase

 Where I come from on this issue: philosophical mind games aside, no, I don’t think we live in a computer simulati…